Windows 9x, 2000, XP, Vista, 7

 Let's try first with the simplified formula 8.17:

 If we put concentration and Kb values into formula we get [OH+]=0.00189 M and pOH=2.72.
 Is it correct?
-To be sure we have to check if the 5% rule is obeyed, that is if the dissociation fraction is less then 5%.
+To be sure we have to check if the 5% rule is obeyed, that is if the dissociation fraction is less than 5%.

 Dissociated base concentration is the same as [OH-] - if we assume that we can neglect water dissociation.
 It is obvious that we can, as 0.00189 M is about five orders of magnitude larger than the concentration of OH- from the water.
-So dissociation fraction is 0.00189/0.2 - below 1%, much less then 5%, so the 5% rule is obeyed.
+So dissociation fraction is 0.00189/0.2 - below 1%, much less than 5%, so the 5% rule is obeyed.

 Now we need the final touch - we know pOH=2.72, but we need pH.
 Time to use equation 1.6. pH=14-2.72=11.28.